-1 (Custoffiary of Traditional Land Hold) MRP Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change: reserve matrimonial real property issues on separation or survivorship within the [insert name of First Nation].
+13. The Dispute Resolution Tribunal has the jurisdiction to resolve disputes concerning on-reserve matrimonial real property issues on separation or survivorship within the [insert name of First Nation].
 The Dispute Resolution Tribunal is to encourage the parties to agree to resolve the dispute; and if the parties cannot agree to resolve the dispute, to resolve the dispute by deciding the application brought to the Dispute Resolution Tribunal.
 The Dispute Resolution Tribunal does not have jurisdiction to determine matrimonial real property matters off-reserve or solely between non-members who may reside in the [insert name of the First Nation].
-[Delete this section if the First Nation is under the Family Homes on Reserve and Matrimonial Interests or Rights Act, and use the following alternate wording instead] 13.
-ALTERNATE WORDING: The Dispute Resolution Tribunal has the jurisdiction to resolve disputes concerning on-reserve matrimonial real property issues on separation or survivorship within the [insert name of First Nation].
+[Delete this section if the First Nation is under the Family Homes on Reserve and Matrimonial Interests or Rights Act, and use the following alternate wording instead]

+[ALTERNATE WORDING: The Dispute Resolution Tribunal has the jurisdiction to resolve disputes concerning on-reserve matrimonial real property issues on separation or survivorship within the [insert name of First Nation].
 This jurisdiction derives from the parties consenting to use the Dispute Resolution Tribunal process.
 The Dispute Resolution Tribunal is to encourage the parties to agree to resolve the dispute; and if the parties cannot agree to resolve the dispute, to resolve the dispute by deciding the application brought to the Dispute Resolution Tribunal.
-The Dispute Resolution Tribunal does not have jurisdiction to determine matrimonial real property matters off-reserve or solely between non- members who may reside in the [insert name of the First Nation].
+The Dispute Resolution Tribunal does not have jurisdiction to determine matrimonial real property matters off-reserve or solely between non-members who may reside in the [insert name of the First Nation].
+[Delete this clause if the First Nation has its own matrimonial real property law]